jpcw/checkpkgaudit/README.rst

 + Critical

-    Criical state is returned at first vulnerable pkg.
+    Critical state is reached with first vulnerable pkg.
 No warning, no configurable threasold, why waiting 2 or more vulnerabilities ?

-    We are talking about security vulnerabilies !
+    We are talking about security vulnerabilities !

     Of course, the plugin sum all the vulnerabilities and details each host|jail concerned